University of Geneva: Associated institutions

+The Graduate Institute of International and Development Studies (IHEID) was administratively associated with the University of Geneva from 1927 to 2009.

 Finances

 The University of Geneva had a budget of roughly 760 million CHF for the year 2016.
 It mostly comes from the cantonal subventions, the other notable contributors being the federal state and the tuition fees.

+Awards

+Nessim-Habif World Prize given since 1963, granted to academics "who illustrate, through particularly original and in-depth thinking and work, a field of exact, medical or human sciences", by the Faculty of Sciences, during its Dies academicus ceremony, in Geneva.

 Libraries and press

 Libraries

 UNIGE's library facilities are spread across four sites.